goodchai0/FastApi_MongoDb/README.md

-# Ecommerce-API-App Using FAST Api
+# E-commerce-API-App Using FAST API

-This is an Ecommerce Application built with Python and FastAPI.
+This is an e-commerce application built with Python and FastAPI.

 ## Overview